litebito/netbox-ipam-scanner/README.md

 - Python 3.12+ (script developed and tested with Python 3.12, it may need some adaptation for 3.10 and 3.11)
 - nmap installed
 - the OUI database in JSON format from https://maclookup.app
+- a NetBox API token with the correct permissions

 ## 1. What does the NetBox IPAM scanner do